WebAssembly/design/AstSemantics.md

 and is a source of [nondeterminism](Nondeterminism.md).
 If program callstack usage exceeds the available callstack space at any time, a trap occurs.

-Implementations are not permitted to do implicit tail-call optimizations.
-Semantically, implementations must have an internal maximum call stack size, and every call must take up some resources toward exhausting that size.
-Of course, dynamic resources may be exhausted much earlier.
-This rule exists to avoid programs depending on tail call optimizations which may not be portable across implementations.
+Implementations must have an internal maximum call stack size, and every call must take up some resources toward exhausting that size (of course, dynamic resources may be exhausted much earlier).
+This rule exists to avoid differences in observable behavior; if some implementations have this property and others don't, the same program which runs successfully on some implementations may consume unbounded resources and fail on others.
 Also, in the future, it is expected that WebAssembly will add some form of stack-introspection functionality, in which case such optimizations would be directly observable.

 Support for explicit tail calls is planned in
 [the future](FutureFeatures.md#general-purpose-proper-tail-calls),